-We are located just 5 miles from the New Forest National Park, in which we are blessed with an abundance of incredible scenery across hues of autumnal heath lands and intricate, bewitching woodlands where ponies, cattle, deer and other wildlife can roam care free.
+We are located in the New Forest National Park, in which we are blessed with an abundance of incredible scenery across hues of autumnal heath lands and intricate, bewitching woodlands where ponies, cattle, deer and other wildlife can roam care free.
 However, Autumn is a particularly special time in the New Forest…

 As the acorns, chestnuts and beech mast fall from the trees, around 600 domestic pigs will be released into the forest eating them from the forest floor.
 This is known as “Pannage” and it is a vital tradition in New Forest history.
 It is said that acorns in particular are poisonous to ponies and cattle whereas pigs are believed to spit out the toxic skins and they can simply enjoy gorging on the acorns!

 It’s an incredible sight and not one to miss, so slip on your wellie boots and have your camera at the ready.
 The pigs can be spotted around 60 days after Pannage has begun.
 After you’ve returned home from your Autumnal walk, store your muddy boots away in one of our charming wellington boot baskets (There’s nothing worse than getting mud and puddle water all over the hallway)